awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 Systems Manager can deliver compliance reports to an Amazon S3 bucket, the Systems Manager console, or make compliance results available in response to Systems Manager API commands\.
 To run Systems Manager compliance reports, the instance profile attached to Systems Manager managed instances must have permissions to write to the S3 bucket\.
 The instance profile must have permissions to use the Systems Manager `PutComplianceItem` API\.
 For more information about Systems Manager compliance, see [AWS Systems Manager Configuration Compliance](systems-manager-compliance.md)\.

-### Logging the Document Run<a name="state-manager-chef-logging"></a>
+### Logging the document run<a name="state-manager-chef-logging"></a>

 When you run a Systems Manager document by using a State Manager association, you can configure the association to choose the output of the document run, and you can send the output to Amazon S3 or Amazon CloudWatch Logs\.
 To help ease troubleshooting when an association has finished running, verify that the association is configured to write command output to either an S3 bucket or CloudWatch Logs\.
-For more information, see [Create an Association](sysman-state-assoc.md)\.
+For more information, see [Create an association](sysman-state-assoc.md)\.

-## Use GitHub as a Cookbook Source<a name="state-manager-chef-github"></a>
+## Use GitHub as a cookbook source<a name="state-manager-chef-github"></a>

 The `AWS-ApplyChefRecipes` document uses the [`aws:downloadContent`](ssm-plugins.md#aws-downloadContent) plugin to download cookbooks\.
 To download content from GitHub, specify information about your GitHub repository to the document in JSON format\.
 The following is an example: